-- the domain (email ending after @) does not exist (hard bounce);
+- the domain (email ending after @) does not exist (hard bounce)

-- the server is not accepting emails (hard bounce);
+- the server is not accepting emails (hard bounce)

 If you get hard bounces, remove those addresses from your list ASAP.
-Read more about bounce rate and why it can be a real troublemaker.
+Read more about the bounce rate and why it can be a real troublemaker.

 Uh-oh.
 If your spam rate starts to rise, you’re running into trouble.

-Spam rate refers to how many people you’re annoying.
+Your spam rate refers to how many people you’re annoying.
 Essentially, individuals are flagging your emails as spam.
 Not cool.